edwinksl/ZotPlus.github.io/better-bibtex/configuration.md

 ### cacheFlushInterval <!-- extensions.zotero.translators.better-bibtex.cacheFlushInterval -->

 How often the Better BibTeX database should be saved to disk.
 Defaults to once every 5 seconds.
-Not that your database is always saved when your computer goes idle, or when you exit Zotero.
+Note that your database is always saved when your computer goes idle, or when you exit Zotero.

 ### cacheReset <!-- extensions.zotero.translators.better-bibtex.cacheReset -->